Meqn/vue-lightbox-lite/README.md

 ## Features
 1. No external dependencies.
 2. Fully responsive.
+3. autoplay slides that play or pause
-3. Full screen support.
+4. Full screen support.
-4. Multiple zoom levels.
+5. Multiple zoom levels.
-5. Rotate images.
+6. Rotate images.
-6. YouTube Vimeo and html5 videos Support.
+7. YouTube Vimeo and html5 videos Support.
-7. Keyboard Navigation for desktop.
+8. Keyboard Navigation for desktop.
-8. And many more.
+9. And many more.

 ## Installation